AlexJuraska/SocialBubbleTikTok/Visualization/README.md

 DATA_FILE - .json file with the data from Data Gathering COMM_FILE - .json file with the wanted community data OUTPUT_FILE - .csv output file

+[simplePyvis.py](simplePyvis.py) creates a simple HTML showcase of a graph with a singular user.